Critical Comparison: Borealis Foods (BRLS) & Its Competitors

-Borealis Foods (NASDAQ:BRLS – Get Free Report) is one of 35 publicly-traded companies in the “Food & kindred products” industry, but how does it contrast to its competitors?
-We will compare Borealis Foods to related businesses based on the strength of its profitability, analyst recommendations, valuation, risk, earnings, institutional ownership and dividends.
+Borealis Foods (NASDAQ:BRLS – Get Free Report) is one of 38 publicly-traded companies in the “Food & kindred products” industry, but how does it contrast to its rivals?
+We will compare Borealis Foods to related businesses based on the strength of its risk, institutional ownership, dividends, valuation, analyst recommendations, earnings and profitability.

+This table compares Borealis Foods and its rivals’ net margins, return on equity and return on assets.

 Analyst Recommendations

-This is a breakdown of recent recommendations and price targets for Borealis Foods and its competitors, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations and price targets for Borealis Foods and its rivals, as provided by MarketBeat.com.

 |Sell Ratings